-W. Todd Snidow is a Executive Vice President in the Colorado Public Finance Group.
+W. Todd Snidow is a Executive Vice President in the Colorado Public Finance practice.
 During his 19-year career, Mr. Snidow has served a wide variety of tax-exempt bond issuers in Colorado, Montana and Wyoming.
 In Colorado, he currently serves more than two dozen school districts, encompassing districts in urban, suburban, resort/mountain communities and rural areas.
 Examples of clients served include: Denver Public Schools, St. Vrain Schools, Eagle County Schools, Mesa School District 51, Summit County Schools, Thompson School District, Telluride R-1, Gunnison Watershed Re-1J, Garfield 16 and Strasburg 31J.

 Mr. Snidow has been involved with a significant number of successful bond and mill levy override initiatives, including the successful passage of measures in school districts with a fiscally conservative voter base.
 During his career, Mr. Snidow has assisted his school district clientele with the issuance of more than $2 billion of general obligation bonds.

 Mr. Snidow has been involved with a variety of innovative financing structures during his investment banking career.
 For example, he was an early advocate of the Qualified Zone Academy (QZAB) Program.
 To date, Mr. Snidow has assisted Colorado school districts with five QZAB transactions.
 He also assisted Denver Public Schools with the 2010 issuance of $250 million taxable Build America Bonds, the first school district in Colorado to utilize the subsidy bonds.